volcanicminds/playbook/common-questions.md

 ## Why this playbook?

 We believe that the playbook is a valuable resource for companies looking to compete at the level of ours.
-It reflects our approach to thinking, working, and collaborating with the various actors in our ecosystem, including partners, customers, and collaborators.
+It reflects our approach to thinking, working, and collaborating with the various actors in our ecosystem, including partners, clients, and collaborators.

 The strength of the playbook lies not just in the specific metrics, but in its ability to provide a broader vision that extends beyond day-to-day activities, and to offer a clear and transparent path to achieving long-term objectives.
 The playbook also allows us to align our goals and strategies across different teams and projects, ensuring that everyone is working towards a shared vision.